dzackgarza/Notes/Class_Notes/2021/Spring/NumberTheory/NumberTheory.md

 :::{.remark}
 Note that the RHS does not depend on $p$ or $q$, and only depends on the field.
-Moreover, this proof is also true with the 1 removed..
+Moreover, this proof is also true with the 1 removed.
 :::

-:::{.proof title="?"}
+:::{.proof title="of corollary"}
 Using Dirichlet's approximation theorem, choose \( Q \in \ZZ^+ \) and \( 1\leq q\leq Q \)
 such that
 \[